samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Scroll, Legendary*

 When you take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to read this scroll, a particular titan named in the scroll appears in an unoccupied space on the ground or in water that you can see within 1 mile of yourself.
-The DM picks a suitable titan or determines it randomly by rolling on the table below (see the *Monster Manual* for the creature’s stat block).
+The DM picks a suitable titan or determines it randomly by rolling on the table below (see the *Monster Manual* for the creature's stat block).

 The titan is [Hostile](/sources/dnd/free-rules/rules-glossary#HostileAttitude) toward all other creatures and disappears when it drops to 0 Hit Points.
-If the titan is summoned into a space that isn’t large enough to contain it, the summoning fails, and the scroll is wasted.
+If the titan is summoned into a space that isn't large enough to contain it, the summoning fails, and the scroll is wasted.

 | 1d100 | Titan |
 | --- | --- |